Industrial Equipment & Skid Steer Tire Chains

 Alloy Skid Steer Tire Chains

 Due to the constant twisting and turning motion of the vehicle, skid steer snow chains need to be tougher than car or truck chains.
-Our alloy steel tire chains have been treated to be much harder and more wear resistant.
-It is a much tougher material than the hardened carbon used in many truck tire chains.
+Our alloy steel tire chains have been treated to be much harder and more wear-resistant.
+It is a much tougher material than the hardened carbon steel tire chains we also offer here as an option.

 Like all chains, however, it is important that they are fitted and used correctly to avoid unnecessary wear and tear.
 Firstly, they are not designed to be used on bare concrete.
 Even a hardened alloy will wear quicker when used in such a way.
 Secondly, make sure the chains are properly tightened and are not hanging loosely on the tire, as this will cause them to break more easily and wear out much faster.
 If used correctly, they will last a long time under normal use.
 Check out our video tab to see proper snow chain installation on a skid steer tire.
 It is always a good idea to practice installation before chains are needed, to check for proper fitment.